 Find my books on Amazon.

-Dad was a wise man from Lancashire; he met and fell in love with Mum before WWII but I didn’t come along until shortly after the end of the war.
-My mother’s mother was a witch from the Isle of Man but I never knew her unfortunately.
+Dad was a wise man from Lancashire.
+He met and fell in love with Mum before WWII but I didn’t come along until three years after the end of the war.
+My mother’s mother was a witch from the Isle of Man but, unfortunately, I never knew her.
 Mum passed over into the Summer Lands when I was four years old but I remember her well and sometimes she still comes to me if there is a need.
-After Mum’s death, we lived on Dartmoor with me learning the old ways from Dad and my relations as well as the village elders.
+After Mum’s death, Dad and I lived on Dartmoor with me learning the old ways from him and my relations as well as the village elders.

-Always living with otherworld, I’ve explored all sorts of magical paths and been fortunate to meet and work with some amazing people … like Lila Bek, Caitlin & John Matthews, Emma Restall Orr, C Maxwell Cade, Colin Bloy, Hamish Miller, Tom Graves, Paul Devereux, John Michell and many others during the 1970s and 80s.
+Always living with otherworld, I’ve explored all sorts of magical paths and been fortunate to meet and work with some amazing people … Lila Bek, Caitlin & John Matthews, Emma Restall Orr, C Maxwell Cade, Colin Bloy, Hamish Miller, Tom Graves, Paul Devereux, John Michell, Dr Don Robins, and many others during the 1970s and 80s.

 My bragging rights include dancing for Arlene Philips; taking contemporary dance class with Robert Cohen; flying in Jaguar fighter aircraft; doing plasma-physics at the Culham Centre for Fusion Energy; and being kissed by Mick Jagger!
-I often tweet on environment, ecology and animal cruelty issues.
+I often tweet on ecology, the environment, and animal cruelty issues.